 4 - Establish a classroom culture

 Let’s face it, a professional teacher knows that to have a successful and productive classroom, you need to set boundaries.
-Making rules with your students is an absolute must for creating and maintaining an environment where successful learning can take place.
+Making rules is an absolute must for maintaining an environment where successful learning can take place.

 It’s also important to not just focus on the rules, but also to get to know your students as individuals – their names, interests, and so on.